yehorizon/yehorizon.github.io/readme.md

 - HTML
 - CSS
 - JS (On the front)
-- Github Actions (To deploy & github pages)
+- Github Actions (By jelly-actions, to deploy & render github pages)